Between vintage and modern

 Bacalhau à Brás

 The Bacalhau à Brás original recipe includes cod, potatoes and egg.
-Instead of being served in slices, the cod is shredded, mixed with the other ingredients.
+The cod is shredded and then mixed with the other ingredients.

 Where to eat?